dijasila/GPAW/doc/documentation/transport/negftransport.rst

 the molecular levels, the scaling factor is very close to 1.
 There the scaling just helps to converge, and does not influece the calculation result.
-In NEGF calculation, because the density matrix is obtain by the Green's function integral to the fermi level, the charge neutrality is not garanteed.
+In NEGF calculation, because the density matrix is obtain by the Green's function integral to the fermi level, the charge neutrality is not guaranteed.
 Without scaling, there may be a convergence problem for the three dimensional system.
 So the code is forced to do scaling always for the first several steps.
 The keyword ``normalize_density`` decides whether the scaling will be released or not at last.